River Rother, West Sussex: Closure

 Despite the navigation being closed, a guide to Midhurst published in 1895 advertised that skiffs could be hired, and fishing could be enjoyed.
 The boats were hired out by a plumber called William Port, and his business continued to prosper until 1912, when his boathouse burned down.
 Rowing boats were also available for hire at Coultershaw and Fittleworth.
 Another book called A New Oarsman's Guide, published in 1896, suggested that the river could be canoed from Iping to the Arun, a distance of 19 mi, when there was sufficient water.
 By that time, none of the locks were workable, and boats had to be carried around them.

 In 1887, part of the river bank near Todham Lock, which bordered the Cowdray estate of the Earl of Egmont, had collapsed, and the earl suggested that Lord Leconfield of Petworth, a successor to the Earl of Egremont, should pay for its repair.
 After some disagreement, a compromise was reached, under which the bank was repaired and a floodgate was fitted at the upper end of the lock, with both men paying half of the cost.
-Lord Leconfield assumed that when the Arun Navigation finally obtained an warrant of abandonment in 1896, his responsibilities for the maintenance of the River Rother had ended.
+Lord Leconfield assumed that when the Arun Navigation finally obtained a warrant of abandonment in 1896, his responsibilities for the maintenance of the River Rother had ended.
 However, in 1903 heavy rain and floods destroyed the floodgate and part of the adjacent weir, resulting in river levels though the 8th Earl of Egmont's estate dropping by 2 ft.
 The earl, Augustus Arthur Perceval, issued a writ against Lord Leconfield for damages.
 The case was heard in the High Court, at which it was agreed that the navigation was now useless, but that the two men would share the costs of rebuilding the floodgate, after which responsibility for its maintenance would pass to the earl, who could also dredge the river above the lock.